 Kimonos are the perfect layer when it’s warmer outside.
 Since they come in all different lengths, I chose one that was longer than the jackets yet shorter than the cardigan below.
 While the proportions aren’t the ideal ones in this outfit, I think it still works because it’s more open in the front.

 Shoes: Sneakers are always a good option since they should be comfy and come in so many fun designs now.
-This is my Jambu pair called Lilac (even though they are pink) and JTOUCHS21 is still good until the end of May.
+This is my Jambu pair called Lilac (even though they are pink) and STYLE20 gives you 20% off.

-Color: This example shows all kind of colors that I took from the kimono.
+Color: This example shows all kinds of colors that I took from the kimono.
 I love how it incorporates both bright colors and lighter colors.

 Now the opposite of the shorter top is a longer topper.
 That’s why I chose this cardigan and if you’re checking out the proportions, it should work.
-However, this was my least favorite outfit of the five and I think it’s because the cardigan is more bulky?
+However, this was my least favorite outfit of the five and I think it’s because the cardigan is bulkier.

 Then again, we all like different things, so that’s why it’s good to try all of the options!!